top of page

 • Strength-based instead of deficit-focused

-• Rooted in co-regulation, autonomy, and consent
+• Rooted in co-regulation and consent

-• Focused on Leadership and collaboration
+• Focused on leadership and collaboration

-• Protizes Empathy and communication
+• Prioritizes empathy and communication

-• Builds Problem solving and resilience
+• Builds problem solving and resilience

 Is This a Good Fit?